 #7 (last one): His picture will be on Cherry Coke cans in China.

 Ok.
-I will post a longer article on the whole event shortly (with all his comments).
-Cheers from the Beijing airport. – jeff
+I have posted several articles on the whole event (with all his comments).
+Cheers, jeff